Model 500 telephone: Model 2500

 Western Electric Model 2500 telephone, manufactured in March 1980.
 The front is squared compared to the model 500, and it featured modular cords.

 By the late 1960s, interactive response systems in some industries required additional signaling beyond the ten digits.
 In 1968, the push-button dial pad was extended with two additional keys, the * (star) and # (square, pound), which marked the introduction of the 2500-type telephone.
 The additional keys were located on either side of the 0 button to fill the matrix of 4-by-3 keys.
 These keys were initially unused by most customers but would later be used for vertical service codes and voice mail menu navigation.
 In 1974, when modular connectors were introduced, the 2500 telephone was fitted with modular connectors on handset and line cords, resulting in type designations suffixed with M, e.g., 2500DM.

 In addition to the basic single-line model, the model 2500-series included many related variations and special purpose models with additional features.
 This included sets with a headset jack, 2-line sets, keysets (2560), call directors, panel phones (2750), industrial phones (2520), wall phones (2554), automatic dialers (2660).

 Though less common than it was in its heyday, modernized model 2500 sets are still produced by several companies as of 2024, primarily Cortelco, in numerous variants including basic sets and those with hook flash and message-waiting indicator features.

-In popular culture

-The Model 500 series, and its distinctive ring, are near-ubiquitous in late 20th-century U.S. and Canadian film and television.
-Model 500s are featured as a weapon in the movie True Lies.